eProsima/Fast-DDS/examples/cpp/rtps/Registered/README.md

 ### Test configuration

-This test uses an applications with the required modifications to assert its lease duration on a peer-to-peer basis as well as thow Fast DDS Discovery Servers using XML Profiles.
+This test uses an application with the required modifications to assert its lease duration on a peer-to-peer basis as well as two Fast DDS Discovery Servers using XML Profiles.

 Client-Server Layout is as follows: